 Spend a pleasurable 71 minutes with some of New York’s finest alumni of CBGB: Debbie, Chris, Jimmy and Clem.

-The fabulous Debbie Harry turns 67 today—she was born on July 1, 1945—and in her evergreen rock goddess honor, here is one of the little-known music videos directed by Oscar-winning Swiss surrealist H.R.
-Giger for her 1981 solo album KooKoo (for which Giger also did the now iconic cover art).
+Little-known are the two music videos directed by Oscar-winning Swiss surrealist H.R.
+Giger for Debbie Harry’s 1981 solo album KooKoo (for which Giger also did the now iconic cover art).

 “Now I Know You Know” was written by Harry and Chris Stein and produced by Chic’s resident geniuses, Nile Rodgers and Bernard Edwards.
 At the time of KooKoo‘s recording, sick of being “Blondie” and taking a year off from the band, Harry had dyed her signature two-tone bleached-blonde hair brunette and was pictured on the album cover with four spikes going through her head and neck (something inspired by Giger’s visit to his acupuncturist).